 A simple boiled pasta with store bought pasta sauce is a good meal to make for the family.
 Ragu makes a couple vegan sauces like Ragu Old World Style Organic traditional sauce and Organic mushroom sauce.
 Barilla has marinara sauce but it doesn’t specify what kind of sugar they use in their sauce.

 Or, you can make pasta without sauces.
-I have a huge collection of pasta recipes that use and don’t use pasta sauces.
+I have a huge collection of pasta recipes.
 Check them out and let me know your favorite.